dymoksc/spanf/README.md

 Signal Processing Analysis and Notification Framework
 =====================================================

-This a prototype of a framework designed to receive raw signal readouts from sensors, belonging to the specified set of clients.
+This is a prototype of a framework designed to receive raw signal readouts from sensors, belonging to the specified set of clients.
 Those readouts are afterwards to be processed by the specified set of so called data transformers - any executable capable of receiving a binary input on STDIN and then responding in the specified format to STDOUT.
 Processing by any of these data transforming modules can lead to one of the two possible outcomes: creation of a new data entry in the output format of this data transformer, or creation of a new event log entry.
 Event log entries are